queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 15,600

 Darkvision 20m.
 Infrared Vision 20m.
-You may toggle between vision types as a free action..
+You may toggle between vision types as a free action.

 ___Set Bonus (3 of 4).___ When you roll a Hit Die to regain hit points, the minimum number of hit points you regain from the roll equals twice your Constitution modifier (minimum of 2).